 The “technological revolution” has changed our lives in ways we cannot enumerate.
 One of the ways in which the modernization of the workplace has affected the global labor market is the increased demand for IT professionals.
 Granted that the job market has become saturated with efficient candidates, it should be noted that the demand of “top IT talent” is perpetually growing.
 This largely accounts for the departure of top talent from your IT department to that of a rival company.
+Companies that depend of technical and IT people for their viability need to do everything they can to keep the top talent from leaving.
+It cost a lot to replace a skill set.
+It is worth investing in the people you have to keep them.

 Even though money and privileges make a huge difference in keeping your IT staff and your IT specialists happy, there are things that some employees find more important than a heavy pay scale.
 They might leave you for any of the following reasons: